hyvor/laravel-json-meta/README.md

 A library for saving metadata in a JSON column, with type checking.

-* Only for databases that support JSON columns
 * Best for saving configuration options
 * Nested objects are not supported